shankarsingh482/Chat---App-/README.md

+# React Redux Chat App
+> React Redux Chat Application

+This project is not intended to be deployed to production.
+It is used for demo purposes only.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>